Wilderness Canoe Base: History

 The first piece of land purchased in 1956 for $12,000 by Plymouth Christian Youth Center, included the upper half of Fishhook Island.
-Camp directors, Ham Muus and Bob Evans, led 120 boys in a camping experience which included little or none of the facilities that the camp enjoys today.
+Camp directors, Ham Muus and Bob Evans, led 120 boys in a camping experience which included little or no modern camp facilities.

-By 1958 the number of facilities available at the camp increased several fold.
+By 1958, the number of facilities available increased severalfold.
 Among many other structures, three log cabins, a boathouse, fourteen sleeping units, and a trail shack were all built by campers and volunteers.
 Most of these structures were erected in the course of a single year, beginning early in 1958.

 Fully accredited by the American Camping Association in 1963, Wilderness Canoe Base operated under the Plymouth Christian Youth Center until 2002, when Lake Wapogasset Lutheran Bible Camp, Inc of Amery, Wisconsin agreed to manage the camp's ministry and programming.

 The camp has traditionally worked with youth from the inner city of Minneapolis and St. Paul.
 Since 1998, it has partnered with Project Success, a youth program in Minneapolis public schools, to introduce students to the Boundary Waters.